3F/Conari/Readme.md

     kernel32.GetModuleHandleW<IntPtr>((WCharPtr)ustr);
 ```

-**Important note:** Conari does not provide anything from above.
-It will just generate and adapt everything at runtime.
-Specially for you!
+Because our recipe is simple, *Just use it!* and have fun.

 🔖 Modern **.NET Core**

 Conari is ready for .NET Core starting from 1.4.

-But we have even more, again.
-Conari also provides [support for .NET Standard **2.0**](https://github.com/3F/Conari/issues/13) layer which does not cover unmanaged EmitCalli due to missed implementation for System.Private.CoreLib.
+Even for [.NET Standard **2.0**](https://github.com/3F/Conari/issues/13) which does not cover unmanaged *EmitCalli* due to missing implementation for *System.Private.CoreLib.* Now this is another one of independent solution for everyone as https://github.com/3F/UnmanagedEmitCalli

-🍰 Open and Free:
+🍰 Open and Free

 Conari is available for everyone from 2016 🎉 Open Source project; MIT License, Yes!
 Enjoy!